jeffmm/cmake_tutorial/v3-examples/README.md

-# Take Two v0.2
+# TakeTwo v0.2

 ## Let's create an example executable

+Now we are going to add an example executable to our TakeTwo library.
 Add a folder named `examples` to your directory like so

 ```bash
 take_two